 Course on a special topic in Digital Art and Animation.
-May be used as a technical elective and repeated as topic changes.
-Prerequisite: None, Co-requisite: None
+May be used as an elective and repeated as topic changes.
+Prerequisite: As Appropriate

-DAA310 STORYBOARDING
+DAA310 Storyboarding

-Semester Credits Lecture Hours Lab Hours Total Contact Hours 3 15 60 75
+Semester Credits Lecture Hours Laboratory Hours Total Contact Hours 3 15 60 75

 This class focuses on principles of Storytelling in a visual medium and concentrates on film or editorial boards used to pre-visualize animation or live action film.
 Topics include scale and camera angle, camera movement, character staging, composition and basic editing processes.
 Students pitch their ides in class and get feedback on projects that include dialogue and action sequences from selected scripts as well as building animatics and story reels.
-Prerequisite: DAA115 AND DAA212, Co-requisite: None
+Prerequisite: DAA115 AND DAA212